k8ssandra/k8ssandra-operator/docs/content/en/tasks/monitor/vector/_index.md

 title: "Using Vector with k8ssandra-operator"
 linkTitle: "Vector"
 weight: 6
-description: "Configure Vector to scrape metrics"
+description: "Configure Vector"
 ---

-Since k8ssandra-operator v1.5.0, it is possible to scrape Cassandra metrics with the Vector agent and customize its configuration to add transformers and sinks.
+k8ssandra-operator provides a Vector instance that can be used to scrape logs and metrics.
+It's configuration is fully customizable and one can add transformers and sinks to provide the kind of solution user needs.

 More information about Vector can be found in the [official documentation](https://vector.dev/docs/).

 ## Enabling Vector agent

-To enable Vector agent, you need to add a `.spec.cassandra.telemetry` section in the `K8ssandraCluster` manifest:
+Vector agent is enabled by default for Cassandra pods.
+To enable Vector agent for all the other pods, you need to add a `.spec.cassandra.telemetry` section in the `K8ssandraCluster` manifest:

 ```yaml
 apiVersion: k8ssandra.io/v1alpha1